 - Yatai stalls along Fukuoka canal

 Finish the night off by either visiting Oyafuko Dori (“Delinquents’ Street”) where you can sing at one of the many karaoke bars or the Daimyo district which is known as the trendy district.
-It’s popular for its restaurants, cafes, bars, and nightclubs.
+In fact, it’s popular for its restaurants, cafes, bars, and nightclubs.

 Unique Dining Experiences